-If a project in a tier eligible for property tax exemptions does not maintain the minimum investment and employment levels, the taxpayer owes recapture of property tax exemptions already received, and loses one year at the end of the exemption period for each year the project did not maintain the required levels.
+If a project in a tier eligible for property tax exemptions does not maintain the minimum investment and employment levels, the taxpayer owes a portion of property tax exemptions already received (referred to as "recapture"), and loses one year at the end of the exemption period for each year the project did not maintain the required levels.
 If the project does not meet the minimum investment and employment levels, the taxpayer owes recapture of any property tax exemptions received in the attainment period.